What is an E-Cigarette Lawsuit?

 Class-action lawsuits bring together many people who have suffered similar types of injuries.
 By doing so, the overall case can become stronger as the lawyers can link one issue to a large number of people.

 As of 2019, many e-cigarette class-action lawsuits focus on the product’s appeal to teenagers.
-These lawsuits claim that, because of aggressive marketing campaigns, teens across the U.S. developed nicotine addictions from vaping.
+These lawsuits claim that teens across the U.S. developed nicotine addictions from vaping because of aggressive marketing campaigns.

 E-Cigarette Personal Injury Lawsuits

-Personal injury lawsuits are usually brought by one person seeking financial compensation for the injuries they have suffered.
+Personal injury lawsuits are usually brought by one person seeking financial compensation for their injuries.
 Teen nicotine addiction and health-related injuries and illnesses can fall under this category.

 E-Cigarette Wrongful Death Lawsuits